 You may have noticed before that we used a logarithm to simplify the following equation:

-log1010x = x because the exponent you need to raise 10 to so you get 10xis x.
-This can be used for any other base.
-A log can have a base of any positive number, and one you like.
+A log can have a base of any positive number, any one you like.
 It's also possible to have a log with a negative base, but they're mean, nasty, and don't even help clean up after eating dinner.
 You can safely avoid them.

 Logarithms always have a base, just like those couples that just can't get away from each other.
-You might see a logarithm without a base—don't panic.
+If you see a logarithm written without a base, don't panic.
 It's not lonely; the base just has an invisibility cloak.
 Which base does it have?
 Good ol' number 10.

 Now that we know all logs have a base, and they can have a base of any positive number, let's throw a log with a base of 4 on both sides of our equation.

 y = 42x